liuxinfeng123/TEST/readme.txt

 Git is a destributed version control system.
-Gis is a free software.
+Git is a free software distributed under the GPL.
 123